What is Acne?

 Comedone removal (extraction), steroid injections into nodular lesions, and chemical peels.

-Selecting the right acne doctor is essential for effective treatment and achieving clear, healthy skin.
-With Dr Jeslin Wong’s years of experience as a medical aesthetic doctor, you can feel assured that our team will come up with the right treatment plan to treat and reduce the appearance of acne.
+Medical assessment is important in determining suitable management options for acne.
+With Dr Jeslin Wong’s years of experience as a medical aesthetic doctor, our team will work with you to develop a personalised management plan aimed at reducing the appearance of acne.

-By customising treatment plans tailored on individual needs, skin types and using effective technologies, our acne doctor improve your skin condition, giving you more confidence.
+By tailoring treatment plans to individual needs and skin types and using evidence-based technologies, our medical team focuses on managing your skin condition.

 Frequently Asked Questions